 both the ferrite and the pearlite.

-the temperature is raised above Ac3 the crystals increase in size.
+the temperature is raised above Ac3 the crystals increase

+at first, diminishes.
 Treatment just above the upper critical

 point should be aimed at, since the austenite crystals are

-cooling slowly through the critical range, ferrite commences to
+cooling slowly through the critical range, ferrite commences

-are formed at the austenite boundaries
+many ferrite crystals are formed at the austenite boundaries

 with fine pearlite in the centre.